ddttom/doc2web/docs/prd.md

 - **Extracting and calculating document statistics for metadata**
 - **Generating section IDs for direct navigation to numbered headings and paragraphs**
 - **Maintaining modular, focused codebase with clear separation of concerns**
+- **Implementing proper hanging indent behavior for TOC entries and numbered content**
+- **Extracting and positioning header images with fidelity to original DOCX layout**

 The scope explicitly excludes: